Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 2. Is “unnerving” always used negatively?

-3. Can a person be unnerving?
+3. Can “unnerving” describe a person?

 4. What’s the difference between “unnerving” and “scary”?